YinghuiJiang/Php_Webapp/readme.rst

 - macOS
 - PHP version 5.6 or newer (my version is PHP 7.3)
-- Codelgniter 3 (Please see the `installation section <https://codeigniter.com/user_guide/installation/index.html>`of the CodeIgniter User Guide.)
+- Codelgniter 3 (Please see the installation section <https://codeigniter.com/user_guide/installation/index.html> of the CodeIgniter User Guide.)
 - SQLite3

 To start this app demo locally,